jekyllgrim/ZScript_Basics/A1_Flow_Control.md

     i--;
 }

-//this will also repeat 10 times: for (int i = 10; i > 0; i--)
+// This will also repeat 10 times: for (int i = 10; i > 0; i--)
 {
     A_SpawnItemEx("RandomDebris",xvel:frandom(-5,5),yvel:frandom(-5,5),zvel:frandom(3,5));